dkk/WrappingHStack/README.md

 }
 ```

-## Known bugs:
+## Known bugs
-- ForEach will not work correctly when using the single element syntax.
+- Sometimes, line breaks caused by NewLine() are not shown in the preview canvas (they do work in the live preview).

+## Support
+If you like this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck)

 ## License
 WrappingHStack is released under the [MIT License](LICENSE).